RaviJM/shopping-cart/README.md

+The website is hosted on vercel.com here: https://shopping-cart-ashy-omega.vercel.app/

 # shopping-cart
 This is a project made by me.
 It is part of The Odin Project course, in the React module.